 Cost of Attendance for 2014-2015

 The Cost of Attendance for 2014-2015 is available for your reference.
 These are the standard "base" amounts used to determine your financial aid eligibility.
-Your final cost may vary depending on your enrollment, program of study, types of courses taken, living status, residency, etc. For 2013-2014 and Summer 2014 cost of attendance, please refer to the Cost of Attendance page.
+Your final cost may vary depending on your enrollment, program of study, types of courses taken, living status, residency, etc.

 Net Price Calculator (Freshmen)